 2. Jerry Flannery

-A tough decison here between Wood and Flannery.
-While Wood was a better player overal arguably, Flannery was better for Munster considering Wood’s time with the southern province was brief.
-93 caps and also started in 06 & 08
+A tough decision here between Wood and Flannery.
+While Wood was probably a better player overall, Flannery was better for Munster considering Wood’s time with the southern province was brief.
+93 caps for the current Munster coach and also started in the 06 & 08 triumphs.

 3. John Hayes

 Another man to play over 200 times for Munster.
-Started both finals once again in one of the best front row’s in European history.
+Started both finals and an integral part of one of the best front row’s in European history.
 A giant among men.

 4. Donncha O’Callaghan